DecentBumpkin/Livox-SDK/WEI.md

 CRC checksum applied in sdk_protocol.*, see also third_party FastCRC

 Need to copy the common/ external/ and distrib/ from OpenGL-Tutorials to lvx directory

+can set lidar extrinsic, tranlation, rotation, eular angles, will adjust the raw lidar reading directly through LivoxExtendRawPointToPxyzrtl, with ExtrinsicParameter

+Please read the  LivoxExtendRawPointToPxyzrtl and FillZeroPointXyzrtl carefully, LivoxPointXyzrtl *dst_point will point to the first element after the array !!!
+In ROS drive it does not care, since it will iterate over all cloud.data.data() then publish directly, so point to the next chunk of array is reasonable, once converted it only needs to be published, but in your own code you would like to use the converted point, in that case remembver to revert to the head of the array